-10 Things You Won’t See in Hotels Anymore
+5 Things You Won’t See in Hotels Anymore—And 2 You Will

-As hotels look to welcome guests in a post-coronavirus world, measures to improve cleanliness and limit contact are top of mind.
+As hotels welcome guests in a post-coronavirus world, some of the measures they put in place at the start of the pandemic are still top of mind.

 The future of hotels

 Travel was among the sectors hit hardest by COVID-19.
 Worldwide, the pandemic cost the tourism industry $1.3 trillion and put more than 100 million jobs at risk.

 Now that things are getting back to normal, many of the coronavirus protocols we all got used to last year are on their way out.
 Some of the changes put in place at the start of the pandemic, however, are here to stay.

 Front desk check-ins

 Many hotels began offering guests mobile check-ins via their smartphones during the pandemic, and that service will still be available at many hotels, likely one of the everyday habits that will have changed forever.
 This includes more than 3,200 Marriott locations around the world, as well as select IHG and Hyatt properties.

 That said, guests who prefer to check-in personally will still be able to do so at the front desk.

 You will also still be able to use your mobile phone as your room key.
 These “smart keys” are already in place at some Disney resorts, Marriotts, IHG hotels, and Hyatt properties via their respective apps.